4-H Youth Development

 In 4‑H programs, kids and teens complete hands-on projects in areas like health, science, agriculture and civic engagement in a positive environment where they receive guidance from adult mentors and are encouraged to take on proactive leadership roles.
 Kids experience 4‑H in every county and parish in the country through in-school and after-school programs, school and community clubs and 4‑H camps.

 4-H is open to all youth who are residents of Kansas and between the ages of 7 and 19.
 The 4-H year runs from October 1 until September 30.
-Youth who turn 7 before January 1 of the current 4-H year may enroll.
+Youth who turn 7 before January 1, 2026 can enroll.

-4-H Cloverbuds is open to five and six-year olds and to foster the development of life skills that are essential for the cognitive, social, emotional and physical maturation.
-Cloverbuds includes fun, noncompetitive, activity based learning.
+4-H Cloverbuds is open to five and six-year olds and fosters the development of life skills that are essential for the cognitive, social, emotional and physical maturation.
+Cloverbuds includes fun, noncompetitive, educational, activity-based learning.
+Enrollment for Cloverbuds is also at https://www.4honline.com/ .

 Each of the four H's of the clover represent ways youth can grow and develop.